 - Bones are rigid, non-flexible, and tough, whereas cartilage is flexible and are soft-elastic.

-- Bones grow in both directions (bidirectional) while cartilage grows in the single direction (unidirectional).
+- Bones grow in both directions (bidirectional).
+While cartilage grows in a single direction (unidirectional).

-- Bones are hard due to the deposition of phosphates and carbonates of calcium in the matrix and cartilage are soft, except the calcified cartilage and their matrix is made up of proteins and sugars.
+- Bones are hard due to the deposition of phosphates and carbonates of calcium.
+Cartilages are soft as they constitute simple proteins and sugars.
+Except for the calcified cartilage.

 As from the above article, we come to know the importance of connective tissue in maintaining the rigidity, shapes, safety of the body’s and its essential parts.
-As apart from muscles, bones and cartilage act as the main structural components of the body.
+Apart from muscles, bones and cartilage act as the main structural components of the body.